aws/language-servers/app/aws-lsp-codewhisperer-runtimes/README.md

     - Launches a headless Chrome browser
     - Connects to the development server (http://localhost:8080)
     - Validates the web worker initialization by checking for any runtime console errors
-4. Stops the development server (via `npm run stop`), this command executes `kill-dev-server.sh` which safely terminates any process running on port 8080.
-This script is essential for cleanup after testing and supports both Unix-based systems (Linux/macOS) and Windows environments.
+4. Stops the development server (via `npm run stop-dev-server`), which safely terminates any process running on port 8080.

+#### Cross-Platform Server Management
+The server is managed via scripts/dev-server.js, which ensures:
+- The development server starts in the background.
+- The process ID (PID) is stored for reliable termination.
+- A clean shutdown is executed on both Unix-based systems (Linux/macOS) and Windows.

+#### Tests configuration
+- Test settings are defined in `wdio.conf.ts`
-Tests configs are set in `wdio.conf.ts`, the test is implemented in `test/e2e` folder.
-Max timeout is 5 minutes (300000ms) to allow for the devhost to load the webpage with the bundled webworker which requires some time.
+- The actual test implementation is in the `test/e2e` folder
+- Max timeout is 5 minutes (300000ms) to allow for the devhost to load the webpage with the bundled webworker which requires some time.